fangq/mcx/mcxlab/README.txt

-                                set by srcparam1(1) (in grid unit); if srcparam1(2) is set to a non-zero value, this source defines a ring (annulus) shaped source, with srcparam1(2) denoting the inner circle's radius, here srcparam1(1)>=srcparam1(2) 'fourierx' [*] - a general Fourier source, the parameters are
+                                set by srcparam1(1) (in grid unit); if srcparam1(2) is set to a non-zero value, this source defines a ring (annulus) shaped source, with srcparam1(2) denoting the inner circle's radius, here srcparam1(1)>=srcparam1(2) 'ring' [*] - a uniform ring/ring-sector source pointing along srcdir; the outer radius of the ring is srcparam1(1) (in grid unit) and the inner radius is srcparam1(2);
+                                srcparam1(3) and srcparam1(4) can optionally set the lower and upper angular bound (in positive rad) of a ring sector if at least one of those is positive.
+                       'fourierx' [*] - a general Fourier source, the parameters are
                                 srcparam1: [v1x,v1y,v1z,|v2|], srcparam2: [kx,ky,phi0,M]
                                 normalized vectors satisfy: srcdir cross v1=v2